Llangennech RFC

 Llangennech Rugby Football Club are a Welsh rugby union club based in Llangennech in Carmarthenshire, Wales.
 Llangennech RFC is a member of the Welsh Rugby Union.

 Llangennech Rugby Football Club was established in 1885, when enthusiasm for the game had spread across local villages after Llanelli won the South Wales trophy.

 Since then Llangennech has had a side that has played in every rugby season since 1885, with only the two World wars breaking the run.

 The First XV play in the WRU Division One West.
 There are over 200+ registered mini & junior players, with teams from Under 7's right up to Under 16's.
 20+ Youth and 30+ Senior players.
 Along with vice-presidents, patrons, members, officers and committee, the club membership is over 400.

+History

+The team played their first game in 1885.
+It garnered good press coverage for a year, but this stopped until 1892.
+Press coverage for other local teams continued.
+It is believed that the minister of the local Salem Chapel, Phillip Phillips, had a distaste for the game and used his influence to disband the team.
+He is quoted as saying "Kick?
+If I took a good mule down to the field he'd kick them out of existence.
+Men were not made to compete with donkeys".